 Do you need accurate information on the housing and benefits entitlements of migrants, refugees and other new arrivals to the UK, including European nationals?

-CIH works with BMENational and our sponsors Metropolitan Thames Valley, Innisfree and Tamil Housing Association to provide up-to-date and detailed guidance on the legal entitlements of all categories of migrants.
+CIH works with our sponsors Metropolitan Thames Valley and Innisfree to provide up-to-date and detailed guidance on the eligibility of all categories of migrants for housing and benefits.

 Our specialist website covers those who apply as homeless; want accommodation through the waiting list or letting scheme; are in the private rented sector; or are homeless or destitute.

-It gives full details on housing benefit, universal credit and council tax rebates.
-There are separate sections for England and Wales and for Scotland.
+It gives full details on housing benefit, universal credit and council tax rebates across the UK.

 The guidance covers the different entitlements for different kinds of immigration status, including: